rameshkr1994/Data-Science-Cookbook/Atom/Notes.md

 The environment variable of for the console to be able to open Atom from the console.
 But we don't need this last one in reality.

-Then you need to go here
+Then you need to go [here](https://nteract.gitbooks.io/hydrogen/docs/Installation.html) to install the kernels you need.
+In this case, because we are using Anaconda, we want to